churde/api-coding-task/documentation/DESIGN.md

 4. **Dependency Injection**: Used to manage dependencies and facilitate testing.

 5. **Repository Pattern**: Implemented to abstract data access logic.

+6. **API Versioning**: The project is designed with multiple versions in mind.
+The current implementation is version 1 (v1), allowing for future versions to be added without breaking existing client integrations.

 ## Assumptions